readingpractice/readingpractice.github.io/book.md

 authorities whose word was law; they were trusted guides, whose advice could be excerpted, rearranged, recombined, and even altered when it suited a manuscript compiler or printer’s needs.
-English readers grew confident assessing and critiquing this ancient knowledge in the margins of fifteenth-century manuscript remedy collections.After William Caxton introduced the printing press to England in 1476, English printers eagerly mined fifteenth-century manuscript collections for popular medical recipes or herbal remedies that they would publish, over and over again, throughout the sixteenth century.
+English readers grew confident assessing and critiquing this ancient knowledge in the margins of fifteenth-century manuscript remedy collections.
+After William Caxton introduced the printing press to England in 1476, English printers eagerly mined fifteenth-century manuscript collections for popular medical recipes or herbal remedies that they would publish, over and over again, throughout the sixteenth century.
 Whereas printers in France or Germany or Italy published more Latin books than vernacular ones in the early decades of print, the opposite was the case in England.
-English printers’ preference for the vernacular—to include vernacular medicine and science—kept England on the periphery of learned European medical culture, but at the same time, it put non-elite readers at the center of debates about the body, health, and the natural world within England.
+English printers’ preference for the vernacular (to include vernacular medicine and science) kept England on the periphery of learned European medical culture, but at the same time, it put non-elite readers at the center of debates about the body, health, and the natural world within England.
 In the sixteenth-century bookshops around St. Paul’s Cathedral, English